Adriaan Diedericks

 Adriaan Hermanus Diedericks (born 1 November 1990, Cape Town, South Africa) is a South African artist.
 He is known. for his contemporary bronze sculptures.

 Career

-After graduating with a fine arts degree from Stellenbosch University in 2012, he apprenticed with Lionel Smit from 2013-2014.
+After graduating with a fine arts degree from Stellenbosch University in 2012, he apprenticed with Lionel Smit from 2013 to 2014.
 Diedericks was a SASOL New Signatures Finalist in 2010 and 2014 and a PPC YCSA Finalist in 2013.
 In 2014, Diedericks was invited to take part in Art Fair Strasbourg and Cologne.

 He has been featured in numerous publications including SA Art Times, Top Billing, Effe O' Arte, Visi, Die Burger, Country Life, Ubi Bene and SLOW Magazine.

 Diedericks opened a bronze casting foundry in 2016 in Strand, South Africa.

 In 2017, Diedericks attended the 4th International Artist Symposium along with 9 other artists from around the world at Museum Villa Böhm in Germany where he worked with sandstone for the first time.